Mr. Phillip W. Evans, President

 Mr. Alastair Macdonald, Treasurer

-Ale is an accountant also with a life-long interest in history.
+Ale has a bachelors degree in Commerce from the University of Virginia and a masters degree in Finance from the University of Richmond along with a life-long interest in history.
 He received his training in archaeology at Colonial Williamsburg.
-A Virginian of long lineage, this UVA graduate enjoys archaeological fieldwork at Roanoke Island and Site X.
+A Virginian of long lineage and a board member of the James River Association, he participates regularly in archaeological fieldwork at Roanoke Island and Site X.

 Other Members of the Board